Find Affordable College Courses

 Lubbock, TX

-With a ranking of #10, Texas Tech University did quite well on this year’s best schools for journalism students.
-Texas Tech is a fairly large public school located in the large city of Lubbock.
+Texas Tech University ranked #10 on this year’s Best Journalism Schools in the Southwest Region list.
+Texas Tech is a very large public school located in the city of Lubbock.

 Journalism majors at Texas Tech take out an average of $22,500 in student loans while working on their egree.